wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 srun -N 1 --ntasks-per-node=8 -p milkv --pty /bin/bash -l
 ```
 **Tips**:
-- Adjust `--ntasks-per-node` based on your parallel needs
+- `--ntasks-per-node` should be adjusted based on parallel needs
 - Maximum: 128 for blade, 64 for milkv
-- Use `nproc` inside the job to verify allocated cores
+- `nproc` can be used inside the job to verify allocated cores

 ### Batch Jobs with SBATCH

-Create a job script that defines resource requirements and commands to execute.
+A job script defines resource requirements and commands to execute.
 Here's a complete example:

-**Create the script file** (save as `myjob.sh`):
+**Create the script file** (saved as `myjob.sh`):
 ```bash
 #!/usr/bin/bash
 #SBATCH --job-name=mytest